Iteo/audoma/README.md

     }
     ```

-    You can also add example documentation directly to model fields.
+    You can also add example directly to model fields.
 It works the same way as in serializers, just inherit from `ModelExampleMixin`, or
     use audoma's fields defined in `audoma.django.db` and initialize model field with example like shown below.

     ```python